ConfederacyOfGaia/Gaia/mage.md

 Enchantment is in opposition to transmutation, as enchantment builds upon the foundations of reality while transmutation undermines and reshapes it anew.

 #### Enchantment Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy an enchantment spell into your spellbook is halved and you prepare enchantment spells in half the normal time.

-However, the time required to copy a transmutation spell into your spellbook is doubled, and you take twice as long to prepare transmutation spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn an enchantment spell is halved.
+However, the time required to learn a transmutation spell is doubled.

 #### Hypnotic Gaze